 What Type of BA Are You?

 Let’s talk about the most important thing that you have to consider when you’re trying to make a decision.
 What is the right fit for you?
-My advice to you is to choose your BA Type based on wherever your existing strengths are.
+My advice to you is to choose your BA Type based on wherever your existing strengths lie.

 Type 1: Business Process Analyst